charlesphelps/odin-Recipes/README.md

 Build a webpage with different recipes.
-Use HTML lists, relative or absolute links, and images.
+Use HTML lists, relative links, and images.